rickyboshe/Fisheries/README.md

 <img src="Fisheries/Fisheries_files/figure-gfm/fig4-1.png" style="display: block; margin: auto;" />
 </p>

 All species show very low amounts of sugars, fat and saturated fatty acids, which is good for heart health.
 For anyone looking for a low carb diet, fish is the answer.
 They have very low carbohydrate per serving.

-Futher analysis, including responsive charts can be found here.
+Futher analysis, including **responsive charts** can be [**found here**](https://rickyboshe.github.io/projects/Fisheries.html).